MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 If your goal is to sync the files with Azure, you could set up the destination servers with Azure File Sync after transferring files, or after cutting over to the destination servers.
 See [Planning for an Azure File Sync deployment](/azure/storage/files/storage-sync-files-planning).

-## Step 4: Cut over to the new servers
+## Step 4: Cut over to new servers

 In this step you cut over from the source servers to the destination servers, moving the IP addresses and computer names to the destination servers.
 After this step is finished, apps and users access the new servers via the names and addresses of the servers you migrated from.